DiegoSilva776/Basic-MEN-API/README.md

         2 - Download and install MongoDB
             http://www.tutorialspoint.com/mongodb/mongodb_environment.htm

-            OBS: if you are a Windows user stop at this line of the tutorialspoint instructions for installation, don't execute it.
+            OBS: if you are using Windows, stop following the instructions of the tutorial on the line bellow, don't execute it:

                 D:\set up\mongodb\bin>mongod.exe --dbpath "d:\set up\mongodb\data"

-        3 - Place the BasicMENREST files in the folder you want to keep the project in, clone the repo or simply download it, extract it and move the files there
+        3 - Place the BasicMENREST files in the folder you want to keep the project in.
+Clone the repo or simply download the files and extract them in the project folder.

-        4 - Set your environment variables on 'main.js' on 'INITIALIZATION' ex:
+        4 - Set your environment variables on 'main.js' on the 'INITIALIZATION' section ex:

             // setup the environment and database variables env.vars.IP             = 127.0.0.1;